-Mary Ann Weideman is the deputy city manager.
-She serves on the city manager’s executive leadership team and is focused on strengthening cross-department relationships and coordinating city-wide projects.
+In her role as deputy city manager, Mary Ann serves on the city manager’s executive leadership team and is focused on strengthening cross-department relationships and coordinating city-wide projects.
 She has strategic oversight of the following departments: Human Services, Information Technology, Library and Arts, Municipal Court, and Parks and Recreation.

 Mary Ann has been with the City of Boulder since 1992.
 She served as Interim Director of Human Resources from January 2013 to April 2014.
 As Assistant City Manager for Organizational Development in 2012, she coordinated the internal city process to update the organization’s vision and values.
 Mary Ann is committed to the city’s vision, “Service excellence for an inspired future,” and fosters an environment that allows city employees to live the values and be at their best in service to the Boulder community.